 What, exactly, is a virtual apartment tour?

-A virtual apartment tour is similar.
-You can move around a 3D version of the home, checking out all the rooms and details from your computer or mobile device!
+A virtual tour lets you move around a 3D version of the space, checking out all the rooms and details from your computer or mobile device!

 Tips for a great virtual apartment tour

 Be sure to spend time in each and every space, not just the main rooms, like the bedrooms and kitchen.
 Check out the hallways, the closets, and the bathrooms.
 If there are bonus spaces, like a small office, storage space, or crawlspace, check them out, too.

 See what features are highlighted in the listing and be sure to take a close look at them.
 And, as you go through your tour, check out anything else that catches your eye.
 With an in-person tour, you may be pressed for time and asked to leave before you’ve seen everything.
 With a virtual tour, you have all the time you need, so use it and see everything.